sonofhypnos/thoughts/posts/first_blogpost.md

 ---
-title: Migrating from lazyblorg to python
+title: Migrating From Lazyblorg to Python
 date: 2024-08-30
 ---